Please contact the Web administrator with any questions. You may also write to the Web administrator at the address below:

 Like many websites, www.rush.edu uses Google Analytics to gather information about how visitors use the website.
 Users may opt out if they do not want their data to be used by Google Analytics.
 Visit Google to learn how.

-Through activity on the website, users may communicate with the website administrator and other staff members at RUMC via email.
-RUMC recommends that users be careful when sending email.
-If a user sends an email to a member of the RUMC staff, that user is authorizing a response via email.
-If a user does not want to receive a return email, he or she may contact RUMC by telephone or through a secure form.
+Website users may choose to communicate with the website administrator and other staff members at Rush University Medical Center via email addresses shared on this website.
+Users should be careful when sending email.
+If a user sends an email to a member of the Medical Center staff, that user is authorizing a response via email.
+If a user does not want to receive a return email, he or she may contact Rush University Medical Center by telephone rather than sending an email.
+For information on security of communications between Rush University Medical Center and patients, please see the patient privacy information on this site.

 Normal email is not encrypted.
-Because of this, it is possible for unauthorized individuals to intercept emails sent to RUMC.
-RUMC is responsible for the privacy of messages that we store on our network.
-RUMC is not responsible for the privacy of those messages once we have sent them to a website user or a user’s email provider.
-We are also not responsible for the privacy of messages while they are in transit from a user to RUMC.
+Because of this, it is possible for unauthorized individuals to intercept emails sent to Rush University Medical Center.
+The Medical Center is responsible for the privacy of messages that we store on our network.
+Rush University Medical Center is not responsible for the privacy of those messages once we have sent them to a website user or a user’s email provider.
+We are also not responsible for the privacy of messages while they are in transit from a user to the Medical Center.

-There are some secure forms on the Rush website for users to request services and information via the Internet.
-Users may need to provide confidential health information to help RUMC fulfill a request.
+There are secure forms on the Rush website for users to request services and information via the internet.
+Users may need to provide confidential health information to help Rush University Medical Center fulfill a request.
 We will use this information only to help us respond to the user's request.

-To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, RUMC has put in place appropriate physical, electronic and administrative procedures to safeguard and secure the information we collect through these online forms.
-These procedures are consistent with RUMC policies and the laws and regulations of the State of Illinois.
+To prevent unauthorized access, maintain data accuracy and ensure the correct use of information, Rush University Medical Center has put in place appropriate physical, electronic and administrative procedures to safeguard and secure the information we collect through these online forms.
+These procedures are consistent with the Medical Center's policies and the laws and regulations of the State of Illinois.

-The user is prohibited from violating or attempting to violate the security of this website, including, without limitation, (a) accessing data not intended for such user or logging onto a server or an account which the user is not authorized to access; (b) attempting to probe, scan or test the vulnerability of a system or network or to breach security or authentication measures without proper authorization; or (c) accessing or using the website or any portion thereof without authorization, in violation of this policy or in violation of applicable law.
-Violations of system or network security may result in civil or criminal liability.”
+Users are prohibited from violating or attempting to violate the security of this website, including, without limitation, (a) accessing data not intended for him or her or logging onto a server or an account which he or she is not authorized to access; (b) attempting to probe, scan or test the vulnerability of a system or network or to breach security or authentication measures without proper authorization; or (c) accessing or using the website or any portion thereof without authorization, in violation of this policy or in violation of applicable law.
+Violations of system or network security may result in civil or criminal liability.

 Online payments and third-party intermediaries